 MultiMarkdown

 The best way to learn how to use MultiMarkdown is to start by becoming familiar with the Markdown syntax.
 The next step is to look at the MultiMarkdown sample documents to see examples of most of the features of MultiMarkdown.
+You can also use the syntax cheat sheet to quickly see examples for most of the features of MultiMarkdown.

 If you are looking for more information about MultiMarkdown, the first place to search is using the search box on the right of this web site.
 It uses Google, but focuses the results on “official” MultiMarkdown web sites, discussion lists, etc. This will often give you the best search results, if your topic exists in an official location.